 If it isn't yours, you shouldn't spend it.
 PERIOD.

 This black and white logic led me on a very literal and naive mission to live without debt (even though it could have benefited me at times).

 The Comfort of Intricate Rules

-In my first post about “financial anorexia,” I discussed how anorexia isn’t something that inhabits an adolescent's brain for a while and then leaves.
-It may be the symptom of a larger statement that can be made about that brain - maybe it has Asperger’s, maybe it is in love with systemizing, maybe it has a co-morbid struggle involving serotonin, or maybe it’s a gifted brain with stunted environmental factors and toxic relationship dynamics.
+In the first post about “financial anorexia,” I discussed how anorexia isn’t something that inhabits an adolescent's brain for a while and then leaves.
+It may be the symptom of a larger statement that can be made about that brain - maybe it has Asperger’s, maybe it is in love with systemizing, maybe it has a co-morbid struggle involving serotonin, or maybe it’s a creative brain with stunted environmental factors and toxic relationship dynamics.

 Mainly, when anorexics are systemizing their food intake against their exercising (or money spent against money earned), they are in their element, they are in their zone, and they are tragically good at it.

-Intricate rules (financial or food related) assist in creating a sense of order for highly sensitive people experiencing a barrage from their outer environment and a loud horn of thoughts from their inner environment.
+Intricate rules (financial or food-related) assist in creating a sense of order for highly sensitive people experiencing a barrage from their outer environment and a loud horn of thoughts from their inner environment.